FreeCAD/FreeCAD-addons/README.md

     git submodule foreach git pull

-There are different ways to us ethe contents of thisrepository:
+There are different ways to use the contents of thisrepository:

 1) Use the "pluginloader" module